vitalets/sheeva/README.md

    Skip or run particular test in particular environment.

 * **Concurrency limit**
-   Run on predefined number of concurrent sessions.
+   Run on pre-defined number of concurrent sessions.

 * **Nested groups**
    Create nested test groups with common before/after hooks to reduce boilerplate code.

-* **Smart tests split**
+* **Smart tests splitting**
-   Automatically allocate tests between parallel sessions to have minimal execution time.
+   Smart algorithm for splitting tests between parallel sessions to have minimal execution time.

-* **Retries**
+* **Progressive retries**
    Give test a chance to re-run if it tightly depends on extra conditions (e.g. network state).

 * **Tags**